-The semi-moist dog food type is likely a term you haven’t heard before, but it’s probably a food variety that you would recognize by sight.
+The semi moist dog food type is likely a term you haven’t heard before, but it’s a pet food variety that you would recognize by sight.
 We’re going to take a look at everything you need to know about this pricier dog food variety and if you actually ever need it.

 Table of Contents

 - Pros and Cons of Semi Moist Dog Food

 - Semi Moist Dog Food vs Other Dog Food Types